bOhYee/DLX-MS2023/README.md

  - `r0` contains always the `0` value;
  - `r31` is used to contain the value of the return address after a `jal` instruction has been processed.

-**NOTE**: Neither of these two rules has been forced at the hardware level but they need to be respected in order for the microprocessor to work.
+**NOTE**: Neither of these two rules have been forced at the hardware level but they need to be respected in order for the microprocessor to work.

+A custom compiler is required to correctly translate some of the instructions supported by the architecture.
+The correct `OPCODE` and `FUNCT` field values can be found inside the [Globals](/Designs/globals.vhd) package (`/Designs/globals.vhd`).

 ### R-type instructions
 | Operation | Description                                                                 | <div style="width: 200px">Example of usage </div> |